vinyldns/vinyldns/DEVELOPER_GUIDE.md

 vinyldns only exposes port 9000 for HTTP access to all endpoints

 ### Configuration for the vinyldns-portal image
+Like the api image, the portal image is configured to run in a docker compose environment locally.
+To run in a production environment, you would have to configure the portal appropriately using these settings.

 #### Volume mounts
 * `/opt/docker/lib_extra` - place here additional jar files that need to be loaded into the classpath when the application starts up.